Direct YouTube link: https://youtu.be/IzlBgJ32dGA

 3.10 Direct Field Acoustic Noise (DFAN) Testing

-The Direct Field Acoustic Noise method, also named DFAN in the U.S., has been developed and is partly used today for qualification of satellites and components.
-The availability of commercial loudspeakers and amplifiers capable of generating the sound field required in a test has made the development of the direct field acoustic excitation method possible.
+The Direct Field Acoustic Noise method, also named DFAN, has been developed and is partly used today for qualification of satellites and components.
+The availability of commercial loudspeakers and amplifiers capable of generating the sound field required in a test has made the development of the direct field acoustic excitation method possible (Figure 20).

 In a DFAN test, the specimen is placed in the middle of a loudspeaker circle and gets excited by a direct acoustic field.
 Modern loudspeakers and amplifiers deliver the required high decibels to obtain the target overall sound pressure level (OASPL).
 The vibration levels measured on the specimen during the DFAN test are comparable with those measured with reverberant field acoustic excitation.